wesleytian/blog/content/2019/whitney.md

 #### My Complete Packing List&#42;

-Besides the beer, I highly suggest that you bring all of the following and only the following.
+Besides the beer, I suggest that you bring all the following and only the following.
 Anything not listed is non-essential and should be avoided to reduce weight.

  <div class="row">
   <div class="column">